springframeworkguru/testing-java-junit5/README.md

-# Introduction to JUnit 5 with Maven
+# Introduction to JUnit 5 with Maven - CI Example

 All source code examples in the repository are for my [Online Course - Testing Spring Beginner to Guru](https://springframework.guru)